-The North Atlantic region consists of the West Greenland Shelf, the Newfoundland-Labrador Shelf, and the Scotian Shelf Large Marine Ecosystems, as well as the Labrador Current Open Ocean Area.
+The North Atlantic region consists of the West Greenland Shelf, the Newfoundland-Labrador Shelf, and the Scotian Shelf Large Marine Ecosystems, as well as the Labrador Current Open Ocean Area (see Figure 3.0-1 in Section 3.0, Introduction).
 The region includes the coasts and offshore marine areas southwest of Greenland, east and northeast of Newfoundland and Labrador, and surrounding Nova Scotia.
 Substrate in the North Atlantic region is comprised almost entirely of soft, unconsolidated sediments derived from terrestrial erosion of sedimentary rock.
 The most common types of sedimentary rock are sandstone and shale.
 The majority of sediments on the continental shelf were deposited by receding glaciers and weathered terrestrial rock (Kennett, 1982).
 Within the region, deposits of larger grain-sized gravel are found in the Gulf of Maine, whereas smaller grain-sized, quartz-rich sands dominate the remainder of the northeastern continental shelf (Churchill, 1989).
-Sediments in the North Atlantic region contain very little carbonate (<5 percent) (Chang et al., 2001; Kennett, 1982).
+Sediments in the North Atlantic region contain very little carbonate (less than 5 percent) (Chang et al., 2001; Kennett, 1982).